 series on topics unique to Maryland research.
 While some of our webinars are publicly available, most are available for MGS members only.

 ♦ Members receive the Maryland Genealogical Society Journal

 three times per year and our e-newsletter, MGS News

 publishes articles containing Maryland source records, family histories, “how-to” articles to improve genealogical research skills, book reviews and other features.
 MGS News

 contains timely information on seminars, workshops and other programs sponsored by the Society, as well as other news of interest to the genealogical community.

 .)
-Because of COVID-19, virtual events recently have replaced the workshops, seminars, and luncheons that we have previously offered at locations around Maryland.
-We look forward to scheduling a mixture of virtual and hybrid educational programming moving forward.
+Some events are for members only, such as our free MGS Virtual Meetups, where you can interact with other members and MGS Board Members to ask questions and discuss genealogy research issues.
+During the COVID-19 pandemic, virtual events replaced the workshops, seminars, and luncheons that we previously offered at locations around Maryland.
+MGS will be scheduling a mixture of virtual and hybrid educational programming moving forward.

 ♦ Members receive a reduced fee for use of the Society’s research services

 .
 For a fee of $20.00 per hour for members, or $30.00 per hour for non-members, the Society will perform limited research of records at the Maryland State Archives and the library at the Maryland Center for History and Culture (MCHC).

 ♦ Members are entitled to submit queries